djhackersdev/bemanitools/README.md

 spoken by the real IO PCBs, instead of replacing chunks of game code like BT4.
 The benefits of this approach are a more authentic gameplay experience, and easier support for a broader range of releases from each game series.

+## Documentation
+Browse our [documentation](doc/README.md) as it might already cover various questions and concerns you are looking for or about to ask.

 ## Contributions and bug reporting
 [Read the dedicated CONTRIBUTING.md documentation](CONTRIBUTING.md).